-My research is focused on the intellectual and scientific assumptions underpinning imperial cartography during the eighteenth- and nineteenth-centuries.
-In my M.A.
-Thesis The Shifting Borders of Egypt, I outlined the intellectual and cultural assumptions of cartographical representations of Egypt in the context of Egypt's military successes under Muhammad Ali, and later Egypt's incorporation into the wider British Empire by 1882.
-Specifically, I focused on the Greco-Roman and Biblical references cartographers unconsciously used.
-These includes a "temporal stasis" of the drawing of Egypt's border with Palestine, the use of Herodotus and Ptolemy when demarcating the Egyptian/Sudanese border, and the lack of engagement in indigenous modes of knowledge and geographies.
+In my master’s thesis The Shifting Borders of Egypt, I outlined the intellectual and cultural assumptions of cartographical representations of Egypt in the context of Egypt's military successes under Muhammad Ali, and later Egypt's incorporation into the wider British Empire by 1882.
+I focused on the Greco-Roman and Biblical references cartographers unconsciously used.

 Outside of academia, I am an avid political junkie, a fan of modern art and design, a sci-fi geek.
 As a Chicano, I care deeply about issues affecting my community so this blog may, from time to time, veer away from history to contemporary politics.

 prolegomena is my personal website/blog, a place where I can expand on my research, and where I can comment upon the happenings of the world.